HM Elizabeth, The Queen Mother

 The marriage of the Duke of York and Lady Elizabeth Bowes-Lyon, the youngest daughter of the Earl and Countess of Strathmore, was solemnized in Westminster Abbey on 26 April 1923.
 The day dawned dull and rainy but there were thousands of spectators and the sun came out as the bride entered the Abbey.

-While the bridegroom waited at the altar in the uniform of a Group Captain of the Royal Air Force, with his brothers The Prince of Wales and Prince Henry of Gloucester, Lady Elizabeth paused to place her bouquet of white roses and heather on the Tomb of the Unknown Warrior.
+While the bridegroom waited at the altar in the uniform of a Group Captain of the Royal Air Force, with his brothers The Prince of Wales and Prince Henry of Gloucester, Lady Elizabeth paused to place her bouquet of white roses and heather on the Tomb of the Unknown Warrior, as her brother had died in the war.
 Her ivory colored bridal gown was in simple medieval style and she was attended by two young train-bearers and six bridesmaids.